-On March 20, 2023, we closed a public offering (the "March 2023 Offering") of (i) 85,000 shares of Common Stock, \$0.0001 par value per share ("Common Stock"), (ii) pre-funded warrants to purchase up to an aggregate of 1,533,123 shares of Common Stock with an exercise price of \$0.0001 per share, (iii) Series A warrants to purchase up to an aggregate of 1,618,123 shares of Common Stock, and (iv) Series B warrants to purchase up to an aggregate of 1,618,123 shares of Common Stock.
+On March 20, 2023, In December 2023, we closed a public offering (the "March 2023 Offering") began enrolling patients in the first of (i) 85,000 shares two Phase 3 clinical trials of Common Stock, \$0.0001 par value per share ("Common Stock"), (ii) pre-funded warrants DMT310 in moderate-to-severe acne.
+We are currently on track to purchase up to an aggregate of 1,533,123 shares of Common Stock with an exercise price of \$0.0001 per share, (iii) Series A warrants to purchase up to an aggregate of 1,618,123 shares of Common Stock, and (iv) Series B warrants to purchase up to an aggregate of 1,618,123 shares of Common Stock.
 Both the Series A and Series B warrants have an exercise price of \$2.82 per share.
-The net proceeds of the March 2023 Offering, after deducting the placement agent's fees and expenses and other offering expenses payable by the Company was approximately \$4.2 million.
-In connection with the March 2023 Offering, we also issued warrants to purchase an aggregate of 113,269 shares of Common Stock to certain affiliated designees of the placement agent as part of the placement agent's compensation.
-The placement agent warrants are exercisable at an exercise price of \$3.8625 per share, and will expire on the five year anniversary of the date of issuance.
+The net proceeds complete enrollment of the March 2023 Offering, after deducting the placement agent's fees and expenses and other offering expenses payable first Phase 3, referred to as STAR-1, by the Company was approximately \$4.2 million.
+In connection end of 2024 with top-line results from the March 2023 Offering, we also issued warrants to purchase an aggregate first Phase 3 trial in Q1 2025.
+Both Phase 3 studies will be double blinded, randomized, placebo controlled, and enroll about 550 patients, age 9 years or older across sites in the United States and Latin America.
+The primary endpoints include absolute reduction in inflammatory and noninflammatory lesions and the improvement in investigators global assessment (IGA) of 113,269 shares of Common Stock to certain affiliated designees of the placement agent as part of the placement agent's compensation.
+The placement agent warrants are exercisable at an exercise price of \$3.8625 per share, acne.
+Patients will be treated once a week for 12 weeks with either DMT310 or placebo and will expire on the five year anniversary of the date of issuance.

 On May 26, 2023, we closed a private placement (the "2023 PIPE"), priced at the market under Nasdaq rules, in which we sold 458,555 shares of its Common Stock together with 342,322 pre-funded warrants to purchase up to an aggregate of 342,322 shares of Common Stock with an exercise price of \$0.0001 per share, (the "May 2023 Pre-Funded Warrants").
 We received net proceeds of approximately \$1.5 million, after deducting fees to the placement agent and other offering expenses.
 The Common Stock purchase warrants were immediately exercisable at an exercise price of \$2.16 per share and will expire five and one-half years from the date of issuance.
 The pre-funded warrants were immediately exercisable at an exercise price of \$0.0001 per share and do not expire.
 In connection with the offering, we also issued warrants to purchase an aggregate of 56,061 shares of Common Stock to certain affiliated designees of the placement agent as part of the placement agent's compensation.
-The placement agent warrants are exercisable at an exercise price of \$2.8563 per share and will expire on the five year five-year anniversary of the date of issuance.
-The net proceeds will be used for general corporate purposes, which includes, without limitation, ongoing research and pre-clinical studies, clinical trials, and the development of new biological and pharmaceutical technologies.
+The placement agent warrants are exercisable at an exercise price of \$2.8563 per share and will expire on the five-year anniversary of the date of issuance.
+The net proceeds will be used for general corporate purposes, which includes, without limitation, ongoing research and pre-clinical studies, clinical trials, and the development of new biological and pharmaceutical technologies. evaluated monthly.